Had an issue with Ubank? Get a real response.

 If you have hearing/speech difficulties, use the National Relay Service (e.g., TTY 13 36 77 → ask for 1300 822 665; Speak-and-Listen 1300 555 727 → ask for 1300 822 665).

-- Acknowledgement: UBank confirms receipt promptly and assigns your case.
+- Acknowledgement: UBank confirms receipt promptly and assigns your case to an agent.

 - Timeframes: Aim to resolve within 30 days; 21 days for financial hardship or debt collection matters.